 Who is Geshe Kelsang Gyatso?

 We do not worship our Spiritual Director, yet recognize him as having gained a full understanding and experience of all Buddha’s teachings, such that he now possesses the qualities of an enlightened being himself-including perfect compassion, wisdom, and skill.
 From the age of 8, Geshe-la (a term of endearment) studied at the great monastic universities of Tibet, earning the title of “Geshe,” which means “spiritual friend.”
 Under the guidance of the famous Tibetan Lama Trijang Rinpoche, his Spiritual Guide, he spent the next 18 years in meditative retreat in the Himalayas.
 He rose to prominence through his mastery of the Kadampa tradition and his compassionate healing acts.
 In 1976, he was invited to teach in England.
-For over 25 years, he has worked tirelessly to bring these precious teachings to the West, including setting up hundreds of Centers, designing 3 special study programs (the General Program, Foundation Program, and Teacher Training Program), writing 19 highly acclaimed books, training Western Buddhist teachers, and building temples dedicated to world peace.
+For over 25 years, he has worked tirelessly to bring these precious teachings to the West, including setting up over 1,200 centers and branches in 60 countries, designing three special study programs (the General Program, Foundation Program, and Teacher Training Program), writing 22 highly acclaimed books, training Western Buddhist teachers, and building temples dedicated to world peace.

 He currently spends his time divided between England and the United States, living humbly and guiding and inspiring many thousands of students.

 Sutra teachings are all those teachings of the Buddha that are open to everyone to practice without the need for empowerment.
 Tantra teachings require an empowerment from a Tantric Master, such as Geshe-la, and are known as “the quick path to enlightenment”.
 (Rest assured that, despite many misunderstandings in the West, Buddhist Tantra has nothing to do with adult encounter groups, etc!)